-The ice cover will be produced for each ABI pixel over water surface, and ice concentration will be calculated for each pixel covered with ice.
+The ice cover will be produced for each pixel over water surface, and ice concentration and IST will be calculated for each pixel covered with ice.
 Both products are for pixels under clear-sky condition only.
-Reflectance at the Top Of the Atmosphere (TOA) normalized by cosine of solar zenith angle in ABI band number 2, 3, 5, and Brightness Temperatures (BT) in ABI band number 14, 15 are used in this algorithm.

 This algorithm relies on the accuracy of other dependent products including cloud mask, land/water mask, and etc. Details of the required input parameters and current validations are presented in the following sections.
 Algorithm sensitivity study will be reported in the upcoming next version.